 No, but Architect-US

-partners with ASSE (Aspire) official sponsor
+partners with ASSE (Aspire)

-(that is the Designated J1 Visa Sponsor
+(that are the Department of State Designated J1 Visa Sponsor

 ) - it processes the official J1 Visa